pelidigatto/portfolio_v2/README.md

 You are welcome to clone the repo locally! :)

 ## Release Notes

+## 1.5.2

+- Show correct domain name
+- Loading website manifest correct
+- Add a border to hero image
+- Fix Cookie Banner Color

 ## 1.5.1

-- Remove Background of the Hero Image
+- Remove the Background of the Hero Image

 ## 1.5.0

 - Use Metadata i18n
 - Change Hero Picture